aaruzzz/LiveStreamingApp/README.md

-- Note that there is a bug due to intensive HD images caching.
+- <b> Update: Bug solved! </b> <br> <strike> Note that there is a bug due to intensive HD images caching.
 The workaround of optimization and image compression is yet to be done to solve it.
 Description of bug is that, there is OutOfMemoryError due to which error of not loading images is seen.
 For temporary solution, below two lines are implemented in Manifest file.
 It prevents the crash of App and makes image loading possible but it has some other drawbacks such as cardCornerRadius of CardView and MaterialCardView doesn't work due to which cornerly rounded images appear square that affects Stream Fragment.

       - Insert these two lines in  Manifest file inside Application Tag.
 (Result- Round circular images such as insta story will load in Stream Fragment but other photos will loose rounded corners; they will be square.)